mattmaynes2/aria/reports/final/3-Technical/5-Design/04-Database.md

 Specific manufacturer information for different types of possible devices (WeMo switch, Hue lights, etc...).
 This table also holds what communication protocol is needed to communicate with a device type and if it is an input or not.
-Each device type is linked to the possible attributes it has through the Device&#95;Type&#95;Attributes table.

-##### Device&#95;Type&#95;Attributes {-}

-The combination of Device_Type and Attributes, used to determine which device types have which attributes.

 ##### Attributes {-}